robotics-upo/ars548_ros/Readme.md

 ---
 For the code to Work properly you must first do these steps.

-- Have ros 2, rviz 2, tf2 and colcon installed.
+- Have ROS2, RViz 2, Tf2 and colcon installed.
 - Configure the Network connection with the radar.

 In this file, we are working with the **ROS 2 Humble** distribution on Ubuntu 22.04, so all of the ROS2 commands that we will be using are from this particular distribution.
 In case you use another ROS 2 distribution, this commands may change a bit.